Basis-Theory/docs/source/includes/elements/_element_events.md

 subscription.unsubscribe(); // stops listening to the event type
 ```

-You can communicate with elements by listening to events.
+You can communicate with Elements by listening to events.
 When you subscribe to an event, you'll get back a <a href="https://rxjs.dev/guide/subscription" target="_blank">Subscription</a> that you can unsubscribe if/when it fits your workflow.

 <aside class="notice">
   <span>Make sure to replace 'event-type' with an actual event type.</span>